Enashka/runpodlistener/README.md

 2. Ensure your `credentials.json` file is correct
 3. Run the application again to re-authenticate

-### RunPod API Issues
+### File Syncing Issues

-If you encounter issues with the RunPod API:
+If files aren't being synced:
-1. Verify your API key is correct
+1. Check that the ComfyUI output directory is correct
-2. Ensure your Pod ID is correct
+2. Verify that your Google Drive folder ID is correct
-3. Check that your pod is running
+3. Check the log file for errors

 ## License